What Is Plagiarism? | Definition & Examples

 If you’re a student, then you might fail the course, be suspended or expelled, or be obligated to attend a workshop on plagiarism.
 It depends on whether it’s your first offence or you’ve done it before.

 As an academic or professional, plagiarising seriously damages your reputation.
-You might also lose your research funding and/or your job, and you could even face legal consequences for copyright infringement.
+You might also lose your research funding or your job, and you could even face legal consequences for copyright infringement.

-Accidental plagiarism is one of the most common types of plagiarism.
+Accidental plagiarism is one of the most common examples of plagiarism.
 Perhaps you forgot to cite a source, or paraphrased something a bit too closely.
-Maybe you can’t remember where you got an idea from and aren’t totally sure if it’s original or not.
+Maybe you can’t remember where you got an idea from, and aren’t totally sure if it’s original or not.

 These all count as plagiarism, even though you didn’t do it on purpose.
-When in doubt, make sure you’re referencing your sources.
-Also consider running your work through a plagiarism checker tool prior to submission.
-These tools work by using advanced database software to scan for matches between your text and existing texts.
+When in doubt, make sure you’re citing your sources.
+Also consider running your work through a plagiarism checker tool prior to submission, which work by using advanced database software to scan for matches between your text and existing texts.